Uthami Petra Rathinam

 Uthami Petra Rathinam is a 1960 Indian Tamil-language drama film directed by M. A. Thirumugam and written by Aaroor Dass.
 The film stars K. Balaji, Malini and P. Kannamba, with T. K. Ramachandran, M. N. Rajam, Pandari Bai, S. V. Sahasranamam, Kuladeivam Rajagopal and Manorama in supporting roles.
 It was released on 1 April 1960, and failed at the box office.

 Plot

-Thematically, it is about the problems between the rich and the poor and the rich man’s daughter falling in love with the poor boy whose father works for the rich man.
-The others eye the property and the women, and how these problems are solved forms the rest of the story.
+Thematically, it is about the problems between the rich and the poor and a rich man’s daughter falling in love with a poor boy whose father works for the rich man.
+Others eye the rich man's property.
+How these problems are solved forms the rest of the story.

 The story concerns the problems between a rich man and the poor and the rich man's daughter falling in love in with the poor boy, whose father works for the rich man.
 The other eye the property and the women and how these problems are solved.